ArtooTrills/Onboarding/Basics/8-Extra/RegEx.md

 -  a web url (handle all possible formats),
 -  an IP address,
 -  an image file name (png, jpeg, jpg, gif only)

+EXTRA:
+- You can create/share/test regex on https://regex101.com/